MarcL/javascript-testing-beginners-course/doc/notes.md

 ## Day 5 - GitHub stargazing with spies & stubs

-1. Use GitHub API to get information about stars, forks and watchers for a repository
+1. Use GitHub API to get information about stars for a repository
-2. Use HTTP request with promises
+2. Use HTTP request with callback
 3. Use sinon to spy on request - still hit API
 4. Use sinon stub to stub HTTP request
-5. Resolve a promise
+5. Yield to a callback - happy path
-6. Use a fixture for GitHub data
-6. Reject a promise and test for error condition
+6. Yield to a callback - error

 ## Day 6 - Simplify & automate your tests